Soledad Valley

-Soledad Valley is a coastal valley in San Diego County, California at the northern end of the city of San Diego.
-Mention of the valley was made as early as 1850 in association with the occurrence of Pinus torreyana at the mouth of the lagoon.
-The colony of the endangered Torrey Pine divided by Soledad Valley is one of only two colonies of this tree in the world.
+Soledad Valley is a coastal valley in San Diego County, California, at the northern end of the city of San Diego.
+Mention of the valley was made as early as 1850 in association with the occurrence of the Torrey pine tree at the mouth of the lagoon.
+The colony of the endangered Torrey pine divided by Soledad Valley is one of only two colonies of this tree in the world.